Super Bowl 56 MVP Prop Bets

 We’ve mentioned the unbalanced ratio of QBs winning the SB MVP, and oddsmakers have factored that information into the following MVP prop asking bettors to select the winning position.

 Super Bowl MVP FAQs

-Internationally based NFL betting sites are able to accept your Super Bowl MVP prop bet over the web from anywhere in the United States save for CT and WA.
+Internationally based NFL betting sites are able to accept your Super Bowl MVP prop bet over the web from anywhere in the United States save for WA.
 Browse our top Super Bowl sportsbooks listed above and check out what each one has to offer.

 No. Dallas Cowboys LB, Chuck Howley, was able to become the Super Bowl V MVP despite losing the game.
 It isn’t likely to occur again but there’s always a chance.

 Yes.
 Just click on one of the links in the table above using any popular Apple or Android smartphone or tablet (iPhone, iPad, Samsung) and your handheld device will instantly gain access to all of the best Super Bowl props on the web.
 No download is required.
 Just click and boom!
 You’re ready to bet on the Super Bowl.

 Yes.
 The QB of the winning team has become the Super Bowl’s Most Valuable Player 56% of the time.
 The next highest ranked position is a tie between running backs and wide receivers with 7 wins each.

 Yes.
 Bart Starr (Green Bay Packers QB – I, II) and Terry Bradshaw (Pittsburgh Steelers QB -XIII, XIV) are the only players to win the Super Bowl MVP trophy in consecutive years.

 |Game||Super Bowl MVP||Position - # Of Pos.
 Wins||SB MVP Stats|